bernardobt/Definition-Helper-Anki-Addon/README.md

 Update each variable in __init__.py with the name of each dictionary. (ex. dict_1 = "大辞林", dict_2 = "広辞苑", dict_3 = "新明解", dict_4 = "jmdict_english")

 You should than be good to go.

+In the Utils tab, it will give you results for the current reviewing card, when you use the "Get" button.
+It will write Pitch accent, Reading and RTK Keywords to the respective fields, which have to be configure in the __init__.py.
+The variables are target_pitch_field = "Pitch Accent", target_rtk_field = "Focus RTK Keywords", target_readingfocus_field = "Reading Focus".

+NOTE: In current state, the utils tab buttons should only funtion properly if those fields exists in the card.

 When in anki, go to TOOLS, and there should be a new option "Definition Updater".
 Just click it and the window will open.